General Purchasing Terms & Conditions

 - If in the case of a specific agreement the price does not include packaging and other ancillary shipping costs and reimbursement for packaging has not been specified, we are to be billed at verifiable cost price.
 The supplier must take back any packaging at his own expense if we request him to do so.

 - Unless specifically agreed otherwise, we pay purchase prices strictly net within 60 calendar days of delivery and receipt of a proper invoice at our premises.
 For payment within 10 calendar days we are entitled to deduct a 3% cash discount and for payment within 30 calendar days to deduct a 2 % cash discount.
-Receipt of our remittance order by our bankers is sufficient to verify on-time payment of any amounts we owe.

 - Where notified to the supplier, our purchase order numbers, item numbers, delivery quantities and delivery addresses must be stated on all order acknowledgements, shipping documents and invoices.
 If any or all of these details are missing and if invoice processing during the course of our normal business operations is therefore delayed, the payment deadlines stated in Paragraph 3 above shall be extended by the period of the delay.